 The student will undergo a background check once admitted to the program as part of the matriculation process.
 Additional background checks may be required by clinical education sites.
 The student is responsible for the costs associated with the first and future background checks.
-Students may not begin clinical experiences until the background check is completed.
+Students may not begin clinical experiences until the background check is completed and results are obtained.
 Candidates for the BOC exam must report felony and misdemeanor convictions, which may result in denial of ability to take the BOC exam.
-Students should contact the School of Graduate and Professional Studies for information on how to obtain a background check.
-Positive findings on the background check will be reviewed and may prohibit full matriculation into the program if egregious or likely to preclude the ability to sit for the BOX exam.
+Applicants will be provided with information about how to obtain a background check when they are offered admission.
+Positive findings on the background check will be reviewed and may prohibit full matriculation into the program if egregious or likely to preclude the ability to sit for the BOC exam.